wwnorton/style/packages/eslint-config-norton/README.md

 ### Usage with Prettier

-Currently [Prettier](https://prettier.io/) does a much better job at handling formatting than Eslint. `eslint-config-norton` is setup to work alongside our [`prettier-config-norton`](https://github.com/wwnorton/style/tree/master/packages/prettier-config-norton) which handles our formatting.
+Currently [Prettier](https://prettier.io/) does a much better job at handling formatting than Eslint. `eslint-config-norton` is setup to work alongside our [`prettier-config-norton`](https://github.com/wwnorton/style/tree/master/packages/prettier-config-norton) which handles our formatting. `eslint-config-norton` extends [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) and `eslint-config-prettier/react` accordingly to turn off Eslint rule conflicts with Prettier.
 Please incorporate our [`prettier-config-norton`](https://github.com/wwnorton/style/tree/master/packages/prettier-config-norton) in your project as well.

 ### Examples